Ted Blunt

-Theodore Blunt (born March 22, 1943) is an American politician, educator, and former athlete.
+Theodore Blunt (March 22, 1943 – January 11, 2024) was an American politician, educator, and athlete.
 Blunt's political career in the state of Delaware included serving 16 years as a Wilmington District Councilman and eight years as city council president.
+He was the father of U.S. senator Lisa Blunt Rochester.

 Early life and education

-Blunt was born and raised in Philadelphia, Pennsylvania.
-He is one of four children born to Helen and John Blunt.
-Ted and his family were no strangers to hardships and difficult times.
+Theodore Blunt was born and raised in Philadelphia, Pennsylvania.
+He was one of four children born to Helen and John Blunt.
+Ted Blunt and his family were no strangers to hardships and difficult times.
 Growing up in the James Weldon Johnson Housing Projects in North Philadelphia, the family developed their shared belief in hard work, persistence and a strong family bond.

-He graduated from Simon Gratz High School in Philadelphia and Winston-Salem Teachers College (now Winston-Salem State University.
-WSSU) with a Bachelor of Science degree in elementary education.
+Blunt graduated from Simon Gratz High School in Philadelphia and Winston-Salem Teachers College (now Winston-Salem State University WSSU) with a Bachelor of Science degree in elementary education.
 Three years later, Blunt graduated from Rutgers University with a Master of Social Work.

 Career

 Sports

 Blunt's athletic achievements in high school included making All Public Teams in both basketball and soccer as well as being the Markward Club's Public League's Most Valuable Player in Basketball his senior year.

 At WSSU, his athletic accomplishments as a basketball player included: